shan5742/log/August2018.md

 - git init

 I have also contributed to some open source projects in the ZTM open source playground.
 ZTM is the course I am using to learn the basics of web development on Udemy.

+### Coding challenges

+After struggling to get to grips with codewars, somebody suggested Edabit, so I have started doing the JavaScript challenges there.
+I have created a repo documenting my progress which you can find [here](https://github.com/shan5742/codingchallenges)